If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 10. Mini Lop

-Mini Lops are gentle and docile, making them great pets for families with children; they love living indoors and can easily be litter trained.
+Mini Lops are gentle and docile, making them great pets for families with children; they love living indoors and can easily be litter-trained.

 Mini Lops also enjoy being groomed by their owners and will reward you with lots of affection!
 One downside of this breed is that the average lifespan for a Mini Lop ranges from 3-5 years.
 However, this isn’t much different than the lifespan for many other breeds of rabbits.

-Plus, if you purchase a Mini Lop while it’s still young, it can live up to 10 years!
+Plus, if you purchase a Mini Lop while still young, it can live up to 10 years!
 If you want a pet you won’t spend too much time caring for, then the Mini Lop is for you.
 If not, plenty of other breeds on this list may suit your needs better.

 11. Mini Rex